mapping-commons/sssom/src/docs/getting-started.md

 SSSOM files are typically created as spreadsheets and shared as TSV files.
 Tools exist to translate SSSOM files in TSV format into other formats such as JSON and RDF.
-In our experience, the ability to curate SSSOM files as spreadsheets vastly improves its uptake, especially in scientific communities, compared to more technical formats such as JSON or RDF.
+The ability to curate SSSOM files as spreadsheets makes them accessible, especially in scientific communities, compared to more technical formats such as JSON or RDF.
+However, this simplicity comes with trade-offs — spreadsheet-based curation can make it harder to ensure that files are valid (see [this discussion](https://github.com/mapping-commons/sssom/discussions/428)).
+Using a proper validation tool (see [below](#validating-your-sssom-files)) is therefore strongly recommended.

 Let's start with the example we created as part of our [detailed SSSOM curation tutorial](tutorial.md).